-Our volunteers are responsible for taking small groups of children (3 or 4 max) around the 10 different scenarios in the Centre to work through various safety related activities.
+Volunteers take small groups of children around different scenarios in the Centre to work through various safety-related activities.
 You will introduce them to numerous difficult or dangerous situations and encourage them to work together to discuss (and potentially carry out) possible solutions.

 How Much Time You Will Need to Give

-We run two school sessions every day, one from 10am-12pm and one from 1pm-3pm.
-As a volunteer you will need to arrive around ½ hour before the session starts.
+School sessions run from 9:45am-12pm and 12:45pm-3pm.
+Volunteers need to arrive around 1/4 hour before the session starts.
 You can choose to volunteer for either a half or a whole day and you decide which dates are most convenient for you.
 The minimum commitment we ask for is 2 sessions a month.